dapr/quickstarts/jobs/java/sdk/README.md

 ```bash
 dapr run --app-id job-scheduler-sdk --app-port 8080 --dapr-grpc-port 6200 --dapr-http-port 6390 --log-level debug -- java -jar  target/JobService-0.0.1-SNAPSHOT.jar com.service.JobServiceStartup
 ```

+This makes sure we receive triggers as part of the scheduled jobs.

 2. Open another terminal and run the `job-scheduler` app.
 Build the dependencies if you haven't already.